Seat Loose or Sliding Out of Position

 Quick Release Not Locking or Releasing

-For the Quick Release mechanism to work properly, the mounting bases must be installed on the toilet.
+For the Quick Release mechanism to work properly, the mounting bases must be tight and firmly attached to the toilet.

-The mounting surface of the toilet bowl must be perfectly flat (level), so the mounting bases are level and mounting posts pointing straight up (not on an angle).
-Also, be sure the he mounting posts are properly aligned with the holes in the back of the seat.
-Any pressure (mis-alignment or angle) on one side or the other can affect the Quick Release function.
+The mounting surface of the toilet bowl must be perfectly flat so mounting posts point straight up (not at an angle).
+Mounting posts must be perfectly aligned with the holes in the seat.
+To ensure proper alignment, follow the installation instructions step-by-step.

-If jammed (will not release or lock), it may be possible to un-jam it by pushing and holding the release button while opening or closing the seat and cover, jiggling and applying pressure.
-Once the seat or mounting post is removed, try placing a small amount of household lubricant (a drop or 2 of 3-in-1 oil or a dab of grease or petroleum jelly on a Q-tip) into the hole that is not locking/releasing, then re-attach.
+If jammed (one side will not release or lock), it may be possible to un-jam it by removing the seat (with mounting bases attached).
+Push and hold the Quick Release button while pulling out mounting base.
+With the mounting base/post removed, try placing a small amount of household lubricant (1-2 drops of 3-in-1 oil, silicone, grease or petroleum jelly on a Q-tip) into the hole that is not locking/releasing, then re-attach.
 Push the button repeatedly, open and close the lid and seat between attaching and reattaching to spread the lubricant.
 NOTE: Force-closing the seat and lid will not hurt the slow close mechanism.

 If that doesn’t work, then the mechanism is either damaged or defective and your seat must be replaced.
 Contact us directly for assistance.